Databricks: Acquisitions

+representing a significant increase from the previous year.

+In 2025, Databricks acquired a serverless database startup, Neon, for around $1 billion.

 Funding

 In September 2013, Databricks announced it raised $13.9 million from Andreessen Horowitz and said it aimed to offer an alternative to Google's MapReduce system.
 Microsoft was a noted investor of Databricks in 2019, participating in the company's Series E at an unspecified amount.
 The company has raised $1.9 billion in funding, including a $1 billion Series G led by Franklin Templeton at a $28 billion post-money valuation in February 2021.
-Other investors include Amazon Web Services, CapitalG (a growth equity firm under Alphabet, Inc.) and Salesforce Ventures.
+Other investors include Amazon Web Services, CapitalG (a growth equity firm under Alphabet Inc.) and Salesforce Ventures.
+In August 2021, Databricks finished its eighth round of funding by raising $1.6 billion and valuing the company at $38 billion.

+In December 2024, Databricks announced a $10 billion financing at a valuation of $62 billion.
+In August 2025, Databricks announced a $1 billion Series K funding round, raising their valuation to over $100 billion.